 Skip to content Skip to sidebar Skip to footer

-Wood grain is the uniqueness of the wood that is not replaceable.
-The wood grain is visible as a dark and light color variation, the strips with a particular color and texture at the surface of the wood pieces.
-Wood grain is formed in the timber when the tree grows; its pattern and character depend to the wood species and the condition when the tree was alive.
-The wood grows and enlarges its size by built a cambium, a thin layer of living cells.
-At the inside pat of the cambium there is the sapwood, it is the cambium with old cells.
-The sap wood is a young wood cell which carries water, minerals, and plant sugars between the roots and the leaves.
+Wood grain is the uniqueness of the wood that is irreplaceable.
+The wood grain together with pores and color form the natural beauty of the wood that makes peoples love him.
+Wood grain is visible as a dark and light color variation, the strips with a particular color and texture at the surface of the wood pieces.
+Wood grain is formed in the timber when the tree grows; its pattern and character depend on the wood species and the condition when the tree was alive.
+The wood grows and enlarges its size by building a cambium, a thin layer of living cells.
+At the inside pat of the cambium there is the sapwood; it is the cambium with old cells.
+The sap wood is a young wood cell that carries water, minerals, and plant sugars between the roots and the leaves.
 At the center is the heartwood; it is the dead cells that no longer serve any purpose except to support the tree.
 The heartwood is the wood that is used in the woodworking industry.

 As the cambium grows, it generates two types of wood cells.
 Most of these are long, narrow longitudinal cells that align with the axis of the trunk, limb, or root.
 The cambium also produces a smaller number of ray cells that line up in rays extending out from the pith, to the radial direction.
 These are what give the wood its grain.
 The cambium grows rapidly at the beginning of the growing season and slows down at the cold season.
 This cycle produces distinctive growth ring, that visible at the wood as the wood grain.